Deepthi531/Adult-Income-Data/README.md

 # Adult-Income-Data
+Objective:

+The main objective of the dataset is to classify people earning <=50k or >50k based on several explanatory factors affecting the income of a person like Age, Occupation, Education, etc.

 A person's annual income depends on many factors.
 Visually, it is influenced by the person's education level, age, gender, occupation, etc.

-This is a frequently cited KNN dataset.
+This is a frequently cited Logistic Regression dataset.
 I encountered this during my course.
 This is a good entry-level example of data preprocessing and machine learning, so I'd like to share it here.

 The dataset contains 15 columns : They are